nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 unmark <INDEX>
-unmark <INDEX>, <INDEX>, ...
+unmark <INDEX>...
 ```

 Examples:

-- `unmark 1` will mark the first student as absent.
+- `unmark 1` will mark your 1st student as absent.
-- `unmark 2,3,4` will mark the 2nd, 3rd and 4th students as absent.
+- `unmark 2,3,4` will mark your 2nd, 3rd and 4th students as absent.

 [Back to list of features](#features)

-### View the overall attendance of the session: `attendance`
+### View the overall attendance of a session: `attendance`

-Displays the overall attendance of the session you are at in the command box, which will be shown like this:
+You can view the overall attendance of a session that you've selected, which will be shown like this:

 <img src="./images/UiAttendance.png" width="650" height="529"/>
 <br>